-Florida beaches are great because they offer some of the clearest water and finest sand in the world.
+Discover the most breathtaking destinations in our guide to the Best Florida Beaches with Clear Water.
+Florida beaches are great because they offer some of the bluest water and finest sand in the world.
 The Gulf of Mexico provides an ideal environment for these unique features, making it one of the few places on Earth where this can be found.

 Florida is home to a variety of beaches with different characteristics depending on where you go.
 From Jacksonville down to Key West, you can find everything from quiet secluded coves to bustling boardwalk attractions with plenty of activities for everyone in between.

-Plus, many local businesses have taken advantage of Florida’s unique water quality by offering boat tours and other aquatic activities that wouldn’t be possible elsewhere.
+Plus, many local businesses have taken advantage of Florida’s unique water quality by offering boat tours and other water activities that wouldn’t be possible elsewhere.

-Top 21 beaches with the clearest water in Florida
+Top 22 beaches With the Clearest Water in Florida

 1. Clearwater Beach Florida